Overwhelmed And Stressed Out? Do Pika Pika!

 Sensorimotor skills involve the entire process of receiving sensory messages – so-called sensory input, and producing a response, or so-called motor output.
 We receive sensory information from our bodies and the environment through our sensory systems: vision, hearing, smelling, taste, touch, vestibular, and proprioception systems.

 The vestibular system provides information through the inner ear that tells us about our head position and how or if we are moving.
-The proprioceptive system provides information to the brain about the body’s position in relation to the environment.
+The proprioceptive system provides information to the brain about the body’s position concerning the environment.

 The shifting of the focus from one extreme peak in the body to another is often experienced as very calming and relieving state of trance that is very similar to the hypnotic trance.